Senior Honors Thesis

 - Summer work plan.
 This should include a description of the written output your advisor expects you to complete before the start of fall semester (e.g. reading notes, summaries or annotated bibliography of specific titles, collation of data, etc.).
 You may also attach copies of questionnaires or surveys you plan to use during your summer research.
 If you are planning to conduct research involving human subjects, please indicate your plans to obtain IRB training and approval, or explain why that won’t be necessary.

-Your thesis application will route for approval to your thesis advisor, and then to the Associate Chair of Asian Studies.
+Your thesis application will route for approval to your thesis advisor, and then to the Associate Chair of Asian and Middle Eastern Studies.
 After it has been approved, you’ll be enrolled by the department in ASIA 691H for fall.
 Meanwhile, make sure you keep the time slot for that class (and 3 credit hours) free in your schedule.

 For substantive questions about honors thesis, please contact the departmental honors advisor listed above.
 For administrative or technical questions about the application or enrollment process, please contact Lori Harris.